TheBlode/Evolution-Gaming-Scripts/README.md

 Welcome to my Evolution Gaming Scripts page!
 Evolution's autoplay feature is severely lacking in it's functionality for us players so I wrote these scripts to optimize your gaming experience!
 I hope you enjoy them and they improve your fortunes!

 ## How to run these scripts
+## Method 1 (probably the easiest method)
+I have built a Chrome Extension to make it easier to run the bot code.
+Here are the steps to get started with it;

+1) Go to Chrome Extensions page (chrome://extensions/).

+2) Enable "Developer Mode" (this is necessary to load the extension.

+3) Click "Load Unpacked".

+4) Pick the "Chrome Extension" folder.

+5) Done!
+Currently, the bot is hardcoded to work with Unibet.
+However, you can change the URL to your own casino by editing line 24 in `manifest.json` (located in the Chrome Extension folder).

+NB: The Chrome Extension will only work if you load the game directly (ie not in a casino iFrame).

+## Method 2 (requires more competence with running code manually)
 - These scripts run entirely inside your browser's console.
 Nothing else is required.
 - **ALL** bots will only work in Evolution's "classic" UI.
 - Open up your browser's developer tools (usually F12).